Dylanfe/Security---SY0-701/README.md

 2. Use the slider or input field to select the number of questions (1-200)
 3. Click "Start Quiz" to begin
 4. Answer questions and use the flag button to mark questions for review
+5. **Audio Feature**: Click the audio button (🔊) next to any question to hear it read aloud with real-time word highlighting
-5. Navigate using Previous/Next buttons or the question palette
+6. Navigate using Previous/Next buttons or the question palette
-6. Review your results and explanations at the end
+7. Review your results and explanations at the end

 #### Study Guide Mode
 1. Click "Study Guide" in the header